BestCoffeeMakersInfo☕️

 Clock Setting

-You must set the clock before you can program the Auto-Brew function, by pushing the h/m buttons accordingly.
-When Auto-Brew is enabled a little teeny clock icon will show in the window.
+You must set the clock before programming the Auto-Brew function by pushing the h/m buttons accordingly.
+A little teeny clock icon will show in the window when Auto-Brew is enabled.

 High Altitude